-Write a function list_letters(a_phrase)
+Write a function list_letters(a_phrase), which takes a

 string as a parameter.
 Your function should list all of the